MoralCode/ooosvn/extension/readme.txt

 new wizard.

 Use:
 The SVN menu gives all of the options to carry out on a document.
-They're safe in this version.
+They're fairly safe in this version.

 If you want to automate use of OOoSVN, assign the macros OnSavedSVN and